A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 1 ATM

-Dependence on one location.
+Dependence on a single location.

 5 ATM

-Small network and central management.
+A small network and centralized management.

 Higher operating costs.